aluders/edge-resources/README.md

 # Edge Resources

-A collection of utility scripts, configurations, and automation tools for IT infrastructure, home lab management, and web development.
+A collection of utility scripts, configurations, and automation tools for IT infrastructure, network management, and web development.

 ---